 The vessels in which the calf is fed must be kept clean.
-Milk feeding containers should be washed thoroughly after each use and sterilized with hot water, steam or a chlorine solution before the next feeding.
+Wash milk feeding containers thoroughly after each use and sterilize with hot water, steam or a chlorine solution before the next feeding.

-- Dehorn the calf with caustic paste or electric dehorners at 1-3 weeks of age.
-Your county agent will be glad to advise you with regard to either of these methods. - 5.
-Limited grazing in calf pastures away from older cows may be practiced from 8-10 months of age, but at no time should the calf run in a pasture with older cattle.
+4. Dehorn the calf with caustic paste or electric dehorners at 1-3 weeks of age.
+Your county agent will be glad to advise you with regard to either of these methods.
+5. Limited grazing in calf pastures away from older cows may be practiced from 8-10 months of age, but never let the calf run in a pasture with older cattle.